Miss Réunion

 Miss Réunion is a French beauty pageant which selects a representative for the Miss France national competition from the overseas region of Réunion.
 The competition was first held in 1957, but was not organized regularly until 1974.

-The current Miss Réunion is Priya Padavatan, who was crowned Miss Réunion 2025 on 23 August 2025.
+The current Miss Réunion is Laetitia Roguet, who was crowned Miss Réunion 2026 on 22 August 2026.
 Two women from Réunion have been crowned Miss France: